MxvsAtv321/steganography_project/README.md

 # Steganography Project

-This project demonstrates how to use steganography to embed one image within another image using Python.
+This project focuses on
+implementing a steganography tool using Python, which can encode and decode hidden data (including text, files, and images) within cover images.

 ## Primary Objectives